xhalo32/YubiKey-Guide/guide.typ

 - If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - make sure you replaced `ssh-agent` with `gpg-agent` as noted above.

-- If you still receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - #link("https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=835394")[run the command] `gpg-connect-agent updatestartuptty /bye`
+- If you still receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - #link("https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=835394")[run the command] ```bash gpg-connect-agent updatestartuptty /bye```

 - If you still receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - edit `~/.gnupg/gpg-agent.conf` to set a valid `pinentry` program path. `gpg: decryption failed: No secret key` could also indicate an invalid `pinentry` path

 - If you still receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - it is a #link("https://bbs.archlinux.org/viewtopic.php?id=274571")[known issue] that openssh 8.9p1 and higher has issues with YubiKey.
 Adding `KexAlgorithms -sntrup761x25519-sha512@openssh.com` to `/etc/ssh/ssh_config` often resolves the issue.

-- If you receive the error, `The agent has no identities` from `ssh-add -L`, make sure you have installed and started `scdaemon`
+- If you receive the error, `The agent has no identities` from ```bash ssh-add -L```, make sure you have installed and started `scdaemon`

-- If you receive the error, `Error connecting to agent: No such file or directory` from `ssh-add -L`, the UNIX file socket that the agent uses for communication with other processes may not be set up correctly.
-On Debian, try `export SSH_AUTH_SOCK="/run/user/$UID/gnupg/S.gpg-agent.ssh"`.
-Also see that `gpgconf --list-dirs agent-ssh-socket` is returning single path, to existing `S.gpg-agent.ssh` socket.
+- If you receive the error, `Error connecting to agent: No such file or directory` from ```bash ssh-add -L```, the UNIX file socket that the agent uses for communication with other processes may not be set up correctly.
+On Debian, try ```bash export SSH_AUTH_SOCK="/run/user/$UID/gnupg/S.gpg-agent.ssh"```.
+Also see that ```bash gpgconf --list-dirs agent-ssh-socket``` is returning single path, to existing `S.gpg-agent.ssh` socket.

 - If you receive the error, `Permission denied (publickey)`, increase ssh verbosity with the `-v` flag and verify the public key from the card is being offered: `Offering public key: RSA SHA256:abcdefg... cardno:00060123456`.
 If it is, verify the correct user the target system - not the user on the local system.
 Otherwise, be sure `IdentitiesOnly` is not #link("https://github.com/FiloSottile/whosthere#how-do-i-stop-it")[enabled] for this host.

 - If SSH authentication still fails - add up to 3 `-v` flags to the `ssh` command to increase verbosity.

-- If it still fails, it may be useful to stop the background `sshd` daemon process service on the server (e.g. using `sudo systemctl stop sshd`) and instead start it in the foreground with extensive debugging output, using `/usr/sbin/sshd -eddd`.
+- If it still fails, it may be useful to stop the background `sshd` daemon process service on the server (e.g. using ```bash sudo systemctl stop sshd```) and instead start it in the foreground with extensive debugging output, using `/usr/sbin/sshd -eddd`.
 Note that the server will not fork and will only process one connection, therefore has to be re-started after every `ssh` test.

 - If you receive the error, `Please insert the card with serial number` see #link("#using-multiple-keys")[Using Multiple Keys].